 There are thousands of non-native species in the United States, many of them invasive.
 The National Invasive Species Council provides information on invasive plants, animals, and aquatic species, as well as state-by-state information.
-Below are just two examples of the more than 6000 invasive species causing harm in the United States.
+Below are two examples of species that have already been established in the United States and two species that are emerging threats.

 While some potentially invasive species have been kept at bay, countless others have found their way into the United States where they are causing extensive ecological and environmental harm.